OsiriX-Foundation/karnak-documentation/docs/installation/installation_logs.md

                 </encoder>
             </appender>
             <!--
             Write clinical.log file in the file system.
             Will contains only the logs with the CLINICAL marker.
 The logs with CLINICAL marker concerns the information about the deidentification.
             Variables used for the CLINICAL log:
-			SOPInstanceUID are the SOPInstanceUID before the deidentification DeidentifySOPInstanceUID are the SOPInstanceUID after the deidentification SeriesInstanceUID are the SeriesInstanceUID before the deidentification DeidentifySeriesInstanceUID are the SeriesInstanceUID after the deidentification ProjectName are the project name used for the deidentification ProfileName are the profile name used for the deidentification ProfileCodenames are a list of concatenated profile items that has been used for the deidentification -->
+            SOPInstanceUID, DeidentifySOPInstanceUID, SeriesInstanceUID, DeidentifySeriesInstanceUID, ProjectName, ProfileName, ProfileCodenames
+			-->
             <appender name="CLINICAL_FILE" class="ch.qos.logback.core.rolling.RollingFileAppender">
                 <file>${LOGS}/Clinical/clinical.log</file>